Towing equipment

 The simplest form of A-frame towing involves towing another vehicle without applying its service brakes.
 To provide for adequate levels of vehicle stability, handling and braking performance, it is necessary to maintain a towed mass ratio of not less than 3.5:1.
 This means the mass of the towing vehicle must be at least 3.5 times the mass of an un-braked vehicle being towed (that is, if the mass of the towed vehicle is 1,000kg, the mass of the towing vehicle must be no less than 3,500kg).
 If the towing vehicle is less than 3.5 times the mass of the towed vehicle, the brakes on the towed vehicle must be used.

-- Be designed and constructed with sufficient strength relevant to the laden mass of the towed vehicle.
+- Be designed and constructed with sufficient strength relevant to the mass of the towed vehicle.
+Typically, a trailer drawbar (hinged type) strength requirement in ADR 62/... would be relevant to A frame strength.

-- Be secured to a substantial body member of the towed vehicle, such as a sub-frame or chassis member.
+- Be secured to a substantial body/frame member of the towed vehicle, such as a sub-frame or chassis member.
 Connection to the towed vehicle 's bumper, suspension or steering components is not permitted.

-- Be marked with the A-frame manufacturer's name or trademark and the rated towing capacity.
+- Be marked with the A-frame manufacturer's name or trademark and the maximum mass that is rated to tow.

-- Maintain a space between the towing and towed vehicles not exceeding 2 metres; and
+- Maintain a space between the towing and towed vehicles of not more than 2 metres; and

 The A-frame must be equipped with safety chains/cables that meet the same Safety Chain requirements for trailers as described above.